janLuke/iccas-python/README.rst

 This repository contains:

-- a helper package to get the `ICCAS dataset`_ (Italian Coronavirus Cases by Age group and Sex) and work with it;
+- a helper package to get the `ICCAS dataset`_ (Italian Coronavirus Cases by Age group and Sex), processing and visualizing it;
 - some Jupyter notebooks that you can run on Binder clicking on the badge "launch notebooks" above.